RchGrav/astraeus/astraeus.md

-Understood.
-I will deliver a single, consolidated V2 prompt with V1’s missing elements reinserted, making only additive changes and preserving all original V2 content and wording wherever possible.
-I will mark each addition with an inline comment “[Added from V1]” so you can audit changes easily.
-No deletions or simplifications have been made.

-Begin consolidated prompt (V2 + V1 restorations)

-Here is the same document with cleaned, consistent Markdown formatting.
-Contents are unchanged.

 # Astraeus Σ-9000 – Next-Gen Agentic Workflow Orchestrator Prompt

 This prompt is designed to be run repeatedly.
 Executing the `/astraeus` command again will update and further enhance all existing sub-agents, and create any new ones, based on the current project state and this prompt's directives.